 The Device Detective section of Relay allows you to locate missing or lost devices.

 You can access Device Detective by navigating to the More > Device Detective from the main navigation menu.

 Device Detective lists all of your devices, the date they were last connected to the network, their location (if enabled), their last IP Address, and serial number.

 Name: The name of the device.

 Last Seen: The date the device was last connected to the internet.

 Near: The approximate location of the device (if the device has location services enabled)

 IP Address: The last known IP Address of the device.

 You can sort devices in ascending or descending order by Name, Last Seen, Near, IP Address, and serial number by clicking the column headers.
 You can navigate from one page to the next by clicking the gray navigational buttons or manually inputting the page number into the number field.

 Search for a specific device in the top-left search box.

 Clicking on a device under the Name column opens up the device information and settings panel.

 Here, you can:

-1. Rename the device by clicking the edit icon.
+- Rename the device by clicking the edit (pencil) icon.

-2. Remove the device from the list by pressing the Remove from List button.
+- Remove the device from the list with the Remove from List button.